ngocthien2409/SQL_E-Commerce_Project/README.md

 |   1 | 201706 |        94.02050113895217 |           316.86558846341671 |
 |   2 | 201707 |       124.23755186721992 |             334.056559795680 |

+With two columns labeled "avg_pageviews_purchase" and "avg_pageviews_non_purchase," the table displays user behavior over two consecutive months, June 2017 and July 2017.

+**Pageviews for Users Who Are Buying Compared to Those Who Aren't:** The information shows that customers who completed a transaction had significantly different average pageviews than users who did not.
+Those who made a purchase often browsed through more pages on the website than those who did not.
+For example, in June 2017, buyers had significantly more average page views (25.74) than non-buyers (4.07).

+**Engagement Patterns:** Users who are more involved with the website's content are more likely to make a purchase, as seen by the higher average pageviews among buyers.
+This may suggest that engagement and conversion are positively correlated.

+**Behavioral insights:** Various user habits are reflected in the data.
+A higher number of pageviews could result from interested users spending more time reading reviews, comparing options, and studying product specifics.

+**Conversion Optimization:** By using this data, the company may improve the content and design of its website to entice more users who are likely to make a purchase.
+This could entail enhancing the navigation, highlighting pertinent products, and offering insightful material to encourage users to convert.

 ### 5.5 Average number of transactions per user that made a purchase in July 2017

 ```sql